clearmatics/zecale/client/README.md

 (env)$ python test_commands/test_bw6_761_groth16_contract.py
 ```

-Moreover, the CLIs are tested using the following script:
+A fuller integration test for the CLIs can also be executed:

 ```console
 (env)$ cd ..